-ASUNCION, Paraguay (AP) – Former FIFA official Amos Adamu lost his appeal on Friday against a three-year ban from football for seeking bribes during bidding for the 2018 and 2022 World Cups.
+LAUSANNE, Switzerland (AP) – Former FIFA official Amos Adamu has lost his appeal against a three-year ban from soccer for seeking bribes during bidding for the 2018 and 2022 World Cups.

-The Court of Arbitration for Sport upheld a judgment by FIFA's ethics committee to expel Adamu from football until October 2013.
+The Court of Arbitration for Sport upheld a judgment by FIFA's ethics committee to expel Adamu from soccer until October 2013.

-A panel of three arbitrators said the ban ''was even relatively mild given the seriousness of the offense.''
+The panel said the ban ''was relatively mild given the seriousness of the offense.''

-Adamu was secretly filmed by British undercover reporters from The Sunday Times newspaper asking for $800,000 (?600,000) to influence his World Cup vote.
-He said the money would pay for artificial fields in his native Nigeria.
+Adamu was secretly filmed by British undercover reporters asking for $800,000 to influence his World Cup vote.
+He said the money would pay for soccer fields in his native Nigeria.

-The scandal implicated Adamu and five other senior officials, and plunged FIFA into turmoil weeks before the December 2010 votes.
+The scandal implicated Adamu and five other senior officials, and plunged FIFA into turmoil weeks before the vote in December 2010.